 The program at Berkeley spoke to me as an opportunity to take a year to be able to approach real estate from a developer perspective and not a financier perspective, all the while learning about urban design and sustainability elements.
 The focus on not only the functional process of bringing a project to completion but also the long-term implications of decisions made throughout the process was a determining factor in choosing the Abbey MRED+D.

-My favorite class was Principles of Sustainable Development (now called Sustainable Building Systems + Construction), which taught us to look at innovative ways to design projects not only to be environmentally-friendly, but also to take into account real world impacts on local communities and people.
+My favorite class was Principles of Sustainable Development (Construction + Project Management), which taught us to look at innovative ways to design projects not only to be environmentally-friendly, but also to take into account real world impacts on local communities and people.

 My favorite memory from my time in MRED+D was working on a group project in our Sustainability Colloquium with my classmates and roommates at the time.
 It was a one-credit course, so the workload was light, but the discussions were extremely informative.
 This led to a fun but deep look into the benefits and issues with CLT (cross-laminated timber) construction with my group on our project.